qoherent/ria-hub-docs/docs/content/.Administration/cmd-embedded.md

 # Embedded data extraction tool

-Gitea's executable contains all the resources required to run: templates, images, style-sheets and translations.
-Any of them can be overridden by placing a replacement in a matching path inside the `custom` directory (see [Customizing Gitea](administration/customizing-gitea.md)).
+RIA Hub's executable contains all the resources required to run: templates, images, style-sheets and translations.
+Any of them can be overridden by placing a replacement in a matching path inside the `custom` directory (see [Customizing RIA Hub](administration/customizing-gitea.md)).

 To obtain a copy of the embedded resources ready for editing, the `embedded` command from the CLI can be used from the OS shell interface.

-**NOTE:** The embedded data extraction tool is included in Gitea versions 1.12 and above.
+**NOTE:** The embedded data extraction tool is included in RIA Hub versions 1.12 and above.

 ## Listing resources

-To list resources embedded in Gitea's executable, use the following syntax:
+To list resources embedded in RIA Hub's executable, use the following syntax:

 ```sh
 gitea embedded list [--include-vendored] [patterns...]
 ```

-The `--include-vendored` flag makes the command include vendored files, which are normally excluded; that is, files from external libraries that are required for Gitea (e.g. [octicons](https://octicons.github.com/), etc).
+The `--include-vendored` flag makes the command include vendored files, which are normally excluded; that is, files from external libraries that are required for RIA Hub (e.g. [octicons](https://octicons.github.com/), etc).

 A list of file search patterns can be provided.
-Gitea uses [gobwas/glob](https://github.com/gobwas/glob) for its glob syntax.
+RIA Hub uses [gobwas/glob](https://github.com/gobwas/glob) for its glob syntax.
 Here are some examples:

 - List all template files, in any virtual directory: `**.tmpl`